• Home

 Long and low regtangular hobnail vase filled with water and floral foam for an Easter centerpiece

-My foam brick fit perfectly in my rectangular hobnail vase, but if needed, you can use a sharp utility knife to to cut the floral foam to the size and shape for your vase.
+Once it’s dissolved, place a floral foam brick in the water.
+My foam brick fit perfectly in my rectangular hobnail vase, but if needed, you can use a sharp utility knife to cut the floral foam to the size and shape for your vase.

 Make sure your foam fits snugly, and if it wobbles, use a bit of waterproof adhesive for floral tape to hold it firmly in place.